Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 6. all other claims

-4. Since reasonable administrative expenses and funeral expenses can be paid ahead of the United States 31 USC § 3713(a) priority, such a state priority scheme is consistent with federal law.
-However, insofar as state priority laws conflict with the federal priority, the federal priority controls.
+4. However, insofar as state priority laws conflict with the federal priority, the federal priority controls.

 Administrative Collection

-5. The period of limitations for collection is suspended under IRC § 6503(b) while a decedent’s assets are under the control or custody of a court.
-United States v.
-Silverman, 859 F.2d 1352 (9th Cir.
-1988), cert. denied 493 U.S. 1036 (1990).
-Therefore, the nonprobate assets and the assets of the surviving spouse on joint liabilities with the decedent will have the normal 10-year statute for collection.
-The probate action will extend the collection statute only for the decedent's liabilities for the probate assets in control of the court.
+6. The period of limitations for collection is suspended under IRC 6503(b) while a decedent’s assets are under the control or custody of a court and for 6 months thereafter.
+Collection from the non-probate assets and the assets of the surviving spouse on joint liabilities with the decedent will have the normal 10-year statute for collection.
+The probate action will extend the collection statute for the decedent's liabilities only with respect to the probate assets in control of the court and then only if the probate assets are substantial in value relative to the entire estate.
+See United States v.
+Silverman, 621 F.2d 961, 967 (9th Cir.
+1980).

 The Probate Court